IonicDev/tutorials/README.md

 The tutorials are in C++, C#, Java, Javascript, and Python.
 Tutorials are first organized by languages and then by complexity.
 There are two tutorial levels: sdk-basics, and sdk-advanced.
-Not all tutorials are in all languages.
+Not all tutorials are available all languages.

 ## SDK Tutorials - Basics

-* agents - Create and configure an Ionic agent.
+* Agents - Configure and initialize the Agent class in order to communicate with Machina.
-* encryption - AES encypt data using Ionic keys.
+* Encryption - AES encypt data using Machina keys.
-* ionic-ciphers - Encypt and format data using Ionic-crypto ciphers.
+* Ionic-ciphers - Encypt and format data using Machina crypto ciphers.
-* keys - Create, fetch, and update Ionic keys.
+* Keys - Create, fetch, and update Machina keys.
-* profiles - Load a profile from a persistor and select and active profile.
+* Profiles - Load a profile from a persistor and select an active profile.

 ## Advanced SDK Tutorials

-* raw-crypto-cypher - Create a custom cipher using Ionic crypto library.
+* Raw Crypto Cypher - Create a custom cipher using Machina crypto library.
 (Only in C++)
-* bulk file encryption - Use extendible key services interface for large encrypt operations.
+* Bulk File Encryption - Use extendible key services interface for large encrypt operations.
 (Only in C++)

 ## Error and Enhancement Reporting
-Since this repository is tied directly to Machina Developers Portal, pull requests will not be accepted.
-Please use the Github Issue process to submit bug reports and enhancement requests.
+Since this repository is tied directly to Machina Developers Portal, we do not take pull requests for this repository.
+However, you may open an issue to provide feedback for corrections, fixes and suggestions for enhancement.